Bucanero06/DensityPy/README.md

     }
 }
 ```
-We can started with very conservative parameters to quickly iterate over settings and get a feel for the system.
+We started with very conservative parameters to quickly iterate over settings and get a feel for the system.
 For example,
 we can change the number of points and size of the grid, the polarization
 of the pump and probe pulses, the number of states, the number of times, omegas, ... as well as other Fourier Transform parameters;
 all which should be considered in order to minimize artifacts and maximize the accuracy of the results.
 More importantly,